-To nominate an alumnus for this award please complete and submit the nomination form by June 30th.
+To nominate an alumnus for this award please complete and submit the nomination form by 3rd Thursday of June, annually.
 The form can be downloaded here.

 The award will be presented on the basis of the graduate's exceptional contributions to their chosen profession/field and/or their community.
 Recipients will be recognized for their contributions in one or more of the following areas:

 - Distinguished themselves, at home or abroad, and made a difference to the well-being of others

 - Provided leadership and/or advocacy within their chosen profession

 - Demonstrated an ongoing commitment to the education of rehabilitation students and/or graduates

 - Continued involvement with Queen's and/or the Queen's community